 Can I customise dashboards and KPIs?

-Dashboards and KPIs are project-dependent and may vary.
-Choosing a software that allows you to adapt and customise KPIs easily and autonomously will make your work more efficient and agile.
+Dashboards and KPIs are project specific and can vary.
+Choosing software that allows you to easily and autonomously adapt and customise KPIs will make your work more efficient and agile.

 Can I visualise performance on public screens?

-Impactful dashboards with real time information directly available on public screens allow engaging occupants and customers and to communicate easily about the results achieved.
+Powerful dashboards with real-time information available directly on public screens allow you to engage residents and customers and easily communicate the results achieved.

 Can I create & schedule reports to be sent at a specific date to specific people?